kyma-project/kyma/docs/kyma/05-01-overview.md

 ## Introduction

-Users can configure the way Kyma is installed using in two ways:
+Users can configure the way Kyma is installed in two ways:
-  - Customize the list of the components to install
+  - Customizing the list of the components to install
-  - Provide overrides that allow to change configuration values used by one or more components
+  - Providing overrides that allow to change configuration values used by one or more components

 The list of components to install is defined in the **Installation** Custom Resource.
-Overrides are defined as ConfigMap or Secret objects defined by the user in the cluster before the installation starts.
+Overrides are defined as ConfigMap or Secret objects defined by the user before the installation starts.
 The Installer is the Kyma component that is responsible for reading and applying the configuration.